Codeception/Codeception/docs/modules/PhpBrowser.md

 Submits a form located on page.
-Specify the form by it's css or xpath selector.
+Specify the form by its css or xpath selector.
 Fill the form fields values as array.

 Skipped fields will be filled by their values from page.